h-nev/loa-privacy/README.md

 ## Running the File Auto-Scan Method

-### 0. Enviornment Setup
+### 0. Environment Setup

-To make sure everything runs, make sure that all the requirements are installed.
-If you are using a python venv, make sure this is activated first.
+To ensure everything runs, ensure all the requirements are installed.
+If you are using a Python venv, make sure this is activated first.
 Then run:

 ```
 pip install -r requirements.txt